keelerm84/.emacs.d_old/README.md

     make clean
     make

+## Known Issues ##
-SLIME
+### SLIME ###
 There is currently a problem with slime when connecting to a browser.
 It will occassionally hang due to some conflict.
 Until this is resolved, you need to edit slime-fancy.el and remove the reference to auto-doc.
+### Cedet / Semantic ###
+Semantic will throw a wisent parse error when working in JavaScript, resulting in Emacs freezing.
+To resolve this, edit semantic.el and wrap the while loop in semantic-repeat-parse-whole-stream with save-excursion.